What is Plasma Medicine ?

 Cold plasma supports rapid re-epithelialization and reduce recovery times.

-Decontamination & Sterilization
+Decontamination and Sterilization

-Plasma for Rapid, Chemical-Free Decontamination
+Plasma Based Decontamination

 • Medical equipment and device surfaces